Australian Road Trips: The Ultimate Guide

 Road trips are one of my favourite ways to see a country.
 I don’t think there’s a better way to see a country, then by driving around and soaking up all the scenery!

 Driving is perhaps the best way to see the unique scenery and landscapes in Australia.
 For instance, on an Adelaide to Darwin road trip, you’ll gradually see the scenery change from arid desert to tropical bush the further north you go!

 I did a few road trips in Australia while I was there.
 The freedom of travelling around the country was something that I enjoyed.
 I recommend renting your own car instead of going on a guided tour.

 There is nothing better than getting in a car and setting off on an adventure, you never know what you will see!
 Even a little-known destination can be surprisingly interesting!

 There are numerous routes to choose from.
 The most popular routes are to drive down the East Coast and on the Great Ocean Road.
 But that doesn’t mean they are the best.
 I preferred the drive from Adelaide to Darwin, as I saw a different side to the country than the one that is advertised.

-Whether you’re planning a trip to Australia on a working holiday visa or backpacking, I highly recommend you do a road trip.
-You won’t regret it and you will a side to the country that you would otherwise not see.
+Whether you’re planning a trip to Australia on a working holiday visa or backpacking, I highly recommend you do a road trip as it’s on my list of why you should visit Australia!
+You won’t regret it if you do one!

 Australian Road Trips